Our brains recreate the familiar conditions from our childhood.

 This means that in relationships, we tend to choose partners who reflect characteristics from our past, just as we reflect parts of theirs.

-Then, we tend to trigger behaviors in each other that recreate patterns similar to those from our childhood.
+Then, we tend to trigger behaviours in each other that recreate patterns similar to those from our childhood.

 Initial attraction

 Laura’s mum was emotionally unavailable and always focused on work.
 Now, Laura is unconsciously attracted to partners who are detached like her mum.
-When she meets Tracey, who is warm but pulls back emotionally when stressed, Laura is drawn to her because it feels familiar.
-Tracey, on the other hand, had a mum who was overly dependent, so she is attracted to people like Laura, who seem self-reliant and don’t require too much closeness.
+Tracey, on the other hand, had a mum who was overly dependent on her.
+Closeness often felt like pressure, so Tracey learned to cope by pulling back.
+As an adult, she’s drawn to people who seem self-reliant and don’t demand too much closeness.
+When she meets Laura, that independence feels familiar and safe to her.
+So both women are actually choosing what their nervous systems recognise from childhood, just in opposite directions.

 Laura gets anxious when Tracey is stressed and withdraws, because that’s what Laura’s mum used to do.
-So Laura tries harder to connect, pushing Tracey for more closeness, which overwhelms Tracey.
-This triggers Tracey’s need for space, just like she had to create boundaries with her overly dependent mum.
-The more Laura pushes for connection, the more Tracey withdraws, recreating the emotional distance Laura experienced as a child.
+So Laura tries harder to connect, pushing Tracey for more closeness.
+This overwhelms Tracey.
+Laura’s pursuit activates the same feelings she had growing up with a mum who relied too heavily on her, so Tracey pulls back even more.
+The more Laura pushes, the more Tracey withdraws, recreating the emotional distance Laura experienced as a child and the emotional pressure Tracey experienced in hers.

 The cycle continues

-If you’re needing support to heal from childhood trauma, don’t hesitate to reach out.
+If you need support to heal from childhood trauma, don’t hesitate to reach out.